Learned Hand: Semi-retirement and death

 Learned Hand remained in good physical and mental condition for most of the last decade of his life.
 In 1958, he gave the Holmes Lectures at Harvard Law School.
 These lectures proved to be Hand's last major critique of judicial activism, a position he had first taken up in 1908 with his attack on the Lochner ruling.
 They included a controversial attack on the Warren Court's 1954 decision in Brown v.
 Board of Education, which in Hand's opinion had exceeded its powers by overruling Jim Crow segregation laws.
 His views were widely criticized as reactionary and unfortunate, with most deploring the fact that they might encourage segregationists who opposed libertarian judicial rulings.
 Published as The Bill of Rights, the lectures nevertheless became a national bestseller.

-Catcher in the Rye author J. D. Salinger became a neighbor in Cornish, New Hampshire in 1953, and Hand became Salinger's best and almost only friend as Salinger become more and more reclusive.
+The Catcher in the Rye author J. D. Salinger became a neighbor in Cornish, New Hampshire, in 1953, and Hand became Salinger's best and almost only friend as Salinger become more and more reclusive.

 By 1958, Hand was suffering from intense pain in his back and faced difficulty in walking.
 "I can just manage, with not infrequent pauses, to walk about a third of a mile," he wrote to Felix Frankfurter.
 "My feet get very numb and my back painful.
 The truth is that 86 is too long."
 Soon, he was obliged to use crutches, but he remained mentally sharp and continued to hear cases.
 In 1960, he worked briefly on President Dwight Eisenhower's "Commission on National Goals", but he resigned because "it involved more work than in the present state of my health I care to add to the judicial work that I am still trying to do".

 By June 1961, Hand was in a wheelchair.
 He joked that he felt idle because he had taken part in no more than about 25 cases that year, and that he would start another job if he could find one.
 The following month, he suffered a heart attack at Cornish.
 He was taken to St Luke's Hospital in New York City, where he died peacefully on August 18, 1961.
 The New York Times ran a front-page obituary.
 The Times of London wrote: "There are many who will feel that with the death of Learned Hand the golden age of the American judiciary has come to an end."

 He was buried next to his wife in the family plot at Albany Rural Cemetery near Menands, New York.

-His grandson was actor Richard Jordan.